What’s the Difference Between Tartan and Plaid?

 A few of these photos are 360-degree virtual reality panoramas, complete with sound, only viewable with his Google Cardboard goggles.
 When I put on the goggles to view a panorama of the esplanade outside Edinburgh Castle, I had to catch my breath!
 It really was almost like I was there.

-I turned around to look back on the Royal Mile and saw a familiar red and white building off to the left, which I remembered as the historic building that now houses the Edinburgh Old Town Weaving Company (though it once served as the reservoir for the entire city of Edinburgh!).
+I turned around to look back on the Royal Mile and saw a familiar red and white building off to the left, which I remembered as the historic building that now houses the Edinburgh Tartan Weaving Mill and Experience, formerly the Edinburgh Old Town Weaving and before that it served as the reservoir for the entire city of Edinburgh!
 I was immediately overcome with the desire to visit that place again now that I’ve started learning to weave.

-Learning about the Edinburgh Old Town Weaving Company, I had a question called to mind that has bothered me for a while, but never enough to actually look it up: what’s the difference between tartan and plaid?
+Learning about the Edinburgh Tartan Weaving Mill and Experience, I had a question called to mind that has bothered me for a while, but never enough to actually look it up: what’s the difference between tartan and plaid?